aklein13/mzkzg/README.md

 ### List of stops
 <img src="https://imgur.com/EwkesXl.jpg" width="250px"/>

-You can search in general stop list including every stop from every city or filter by favourites.
+- You can search in general stop list including every stop from every city or filter by favourites.
+- Long press on a stop name to show it on the map

 ### Stop timetable
 <img src="https://imgur.com/5CnLBof.jpg" width="250px"/>